 6. Security Measures

-Implementing robust security measures helps mitigate the risk of DDoS attacks and other malicious activities that can cause server overload.
+Implementing robust security measures helps mitigate the risk of DDoS attacks and other malicious activities that can cause web server overload.
 This includes:

 - Firewall protection: Deploying firewalls to filter incoming traffic and block malicious requests or IP addresses, preventing unauthorized access and reducing the impact of DDoS attacks.